short stories, comment, articles, humour and photography

 On a trip to Oslo, not long before she died, Mum told me of the screams that could be heard coming from a nondescript building she pointed out in the centre of the city.
 It had served as Gestapo HQ during the occupation.
 Those suspected of fighting in the resistance, or aiding the struggle, were taken there for interrogation.
 There is no question that the vast majority of Norwegians hated the Nazis even before the invasion.
 A strong resistance movement kept up the fight right up to the day of liberation.

 Yet, despite what most Norwegians would prefer to believe, Quisling was far from alone in betraying his countrymen.
-More than 5000 Norwegians volunteered for the Waffen SS following the invasion, and many Norwegian industrialists saw the occupation as a business opportunity to be exploited.
+More than 5000 Norwegians volunteered for the Waffen SS following the German invasion, and many Norwegian industrialists saw the occupation as a business opportunity to be exploited.
 Able to cut costs by using slave labour they were handsomely rewarded for their valuable contribution to the Third Reich’s war effort.
 Norwegian social anthropologist Sindre Bangstad has written a roundup of various authors’ works on the subject under the title The Dark Sides of Norwegian History.

-But it is the role the Norwegian press played leading up to and throughout the German invasion that should send shivers down our spines, considering the fog of propaganda, disinformation and lies being dished up by the Western media today.
+But it is the role the Norwegian press played leading up to and throughout the German invasion that should send shivers down our spines, considering the fog of propaganda, disinformation and lies being dished up by the Western corporate media today.

 By selecting passages garnered from other writers for his essay, Bangstand illustrates how the persecution of Jews in Norway during the Nazi occupation could not have occurred to the extent it did without the help of numerous collaborators.
 They included the state police and national press.
 Confessing his father volunteered for the SS, Bjørn Westlie writes: “The paper Aftenposten employed Norwegian Waffen SS volunteers on the killing fields of Eastern Europe, such as Ulf Breien and Egil Hartmann, as foreign correspondents”.
 He also documents how the country’s most influential daily newspaper, collaborated with the Nazis.
 Far from being a reluctant partner, Aftenposten never offered any opposition to the occupiers but “…willingly submitted to the new Nazi rulers”.